CMI-PB/second-challenge-train-dataset-preparation/README.md

 The CMI-PB team conducted data harmonization and processing to provide datasets in the form of computable matrices.
-This involves assessing data noise, feature filtering, and batch effects between 2020 and 2021 CMI-PB datasets.
+The pipeline involves assessing data noise, feature filtering, and batch effects between 2020 and 2021 CMI-PB datasets.

 **Key Steps:**
 - **Download Raw data files.**